disintegrate-es/disintegrate/README.md

 2. **Powerful query system**: In the video, queries were constructed using a list of domain identifiers and event types.
 Disintegrate takes this capability to the next level by empowering developers to create more sophisticated queries that can address advanced use cases.

 3. **Validation queries**: While acknowledging the value of the video's approach in utilizing a query to validate the state's integrity, Disintegrate takes it a step further to enhance this aspect.
 In the video, the same query was used for both building the state and the append API.
 However, Disintegrate introduces a powerful feature known as `Validation` queries, which empowers developers with fine-grained control over decision invalidation when new events are stored in the event store.
 This proves particularly useful in scenarios such as the banking example.
-For example, when making a withdrawal decision, the account balance needs to be computed, requiring the inclusion of deposit events in the state.
+For instance, when making a withdrawal decision, the account balance needs to be computed, requiring the inclusion of deposit events in the state.
 However, a deposit event should not invalidate a withdrawal decision, even if it changes the state.
 In such cases, validation must be performed on a subset of events necessary for building the state.

 4. **Decision concept**: Disintegrate introduces the concept of `Decision`, which serve as building block for developing application business logic while adhering to the SOLID principles.
 A `Decision` can be seen as small aggregate that focus on specific use case.
 Consequently, when a new use case emerges, it is possible to extend the application by adding a new `Decision` without modifying existing ones.

+5. **Multi-StateQuery**: By allowing a single `Decision` to use multiple `StateQuery`s, we gain the flexibility of reusing these queries across different decisions and combining already defined `StateQuery`s.
+This capability empowers us to implement snapshotting mechanisms, which can be further refined in future releases using different and improved strategies.